Tree copses form an interesting feature of The Bower meadow, ringing the meadow itself.

 Sweet birch (Betula lenta.)

-Spotted Beebalm (Mondard punctata)
+Spotted Beebalm (Mondarda punctata)

 Beardtongue (Penstemon)